Zoom Meetings for Prospective Parents

 All applications outside the normal admission round should be made using an in year application form (ICPF) which is available from Leeds City Council.

-The application should be made to Leeds City Council Admissions team who will then notify all preferenced schools about the application.
-The school will contact you directly to confirm whether they can offer a place.
-If the school is full you will be offered a right of appeal and will be added to the waiting list.
+The application should be made to Leeds City Council Admissions team who will then notify our school about the application.
+Our school will contact you directly to confirm whether we can offer a place.
+If our school is full you will be offered a right of appeal and will be added to the waiting list.

 Where a vacancy arises, places will be offered based on the published oversubscription criteria within this policy.